 - Lat activation

-Probably the most functional movement we teach, you do a heap of squats every day without even meaning to.
-And if your form isn’t dialled in, it can lead to muscle imbalances and pain.
-The squat starts off with a hip hinge, and then co-ordinated bending of the knees until you reach your required depth.
-You don’t need to go full ass to grass depth (and in some circumstances due to anatomy of the hips you won’t be able to get there without some compensation in the lower back), But you should be able to at least get in and out of a chair (so the thighs are parallel to the floor) with your body weight.
+Probably the most functional movement we teach, you do a heap of squats every day.
+Muscle imbalances and pain occur if your form isn’t correct.
+The squat starts with a hip hinge and then coordinated bending of the knees until you reach your required depth.
+You don’t need to go full ass to grass depth (and in some circumstances, due to the anatomy of the hips, you won’t be able to get there without some compensation in the lower back).
+Still, you should be able to at least get in and out of a chair (so the thighs are parallel to the floor) with your body weight.

 - Core bracing